ds-wizard/guide/docs/application/administration/roles/index.rst

 - manage knowledge models, including knowledge model secrets
 - create and use document template editors, including publishing
 - manage document templates

+The editor permissions require the corresponding management permissions.
+When we enable **Use Knowledge Model Editor**, the role also needs **Manage Knowledge Models**.
+When we enable **Use Document Template Editor**, the role also needs **Manage Document Templates**.

 Administration permissions can allow a role to: